alexkasko/delta-updater/README.md

 Binary delta patches for directories
 ====================================

-Simple utilities and ready to use library for creating and applying binary patches to file system directories.
+Two utilities and library for creating and applying binary patches to file system directories.
 It's based on [Javaxdelta](http://javaxdelta.sourceforge.net/) library - java implementation of [xdelta](http://xdelta.org/) binary diff algorithm.
 [GDIFF](http://www.w3.org/TR/NOTE-gdiff-19970901) format is used for patches.